-- Central Basin and West Coast Basin Groundwater Contamination Forum: More than 10 years ago, WRD established this data-sharing and discussion forum with key stakeholders including the EPA, the California Department of Toxic Substances Control ("DTSC"), the RWQCB, the CDPH, the United States Geological Survey ("USGS"), and various cities and purveyors.
+- Central Basin and West Coast Basin (CBWCB) Groundwater Contamination Forum: More than 10 years ago, WRD established this data-sharing and discussion forum with key stakeholders including the EPA, the California Department of Toxic Substances Control ("DTSC"), the RWQCB, the SWRCB DDW, the United States Geological Survey ("USGS"), and various cities and purveyors.
 Stakeholders drafted and signed a Memorandum of Understanding ("MOU") agreeing to meet regularly and share data on contaminated groundwater sites within the District.
-WRD acts as the meeting coordinator and data repository/distributor, helping stakeholders to characterize the extent of contamination to identify pathways for contaminants in shallow aquifers to reach deeper drinking water aquifers and develop optimal methods for remediating contaminated groundwater. - With the cooperation and support of all stakeholders in the Groundwater Contamination Forum, WRD developed a list of high-priority contaminated groundwater sites located within the District.
+WRD acts as the meeting coordinator and data repository/distributor, helping stakeholders to characterize the extent of contamination to identify potential pathways for contaminants in shallow aquifers to reach deeper drinking water aquifers and develop optimal methods for remediating contaminated groundwater. - With the cooperation and support of all stakeholders in the Groundwater Contamination Forum, WRD developed a list of high-priority contaminated groundwater sites located within the District.
 This list is a living document, subject to cleanup and "closure" of sites, as well as discovery of new sites warranting further attention.
-Currently, the list includes 46 sites across the CBWCB.
+Currently, the list includes 49 sites across the

+CBWCB.
 WRD works with the lead regulatory agencies for each of these sites to keep abreast of their status, offer data collection, review and recommendations as needed, and facilitate progress in site characterization and cleanup.

-- Beginning in April 2010, WRD commenced work with the USGS on the Central Basin Groundwater Contamination Study.
-The purpose of this study is to characterize the threat of multiple contaminant plumes moving downward through potential preferential pathways to deeper potable aquifers in the Central Basin.
-The study area encompasses a large portion of the Central Basin, including the locations of several high-priority contaminated groundwater sites.
-Study tasks include compilation of existing data, sequence stratigraphic analysis, water quality sampling, geochemical analyses, and characterization of the groundwater flow system.
-The study is expected to be completed by June 2014.
-WRD received AB303 grant funding to support this project. - In 2012, WRD formed the Los Angeles Forebay Groundwater Task Force to coordinate and align regulators and water purveyors/agencies to collaboratively address groundwater contamination in the Los Angeles Forebay that is a threat to drinking water resources.
-The Task Force members currently include WRD, DTSC, EPA, RWQCB, CDPH, USGS, City of Vernon, City of Los Angeles and others.
+• In 2012, WRD formed the Los Angeles Forebay Groundwater Task Force to coordinate and align regulators and water purveyors/agencies to collaboratively address groundwater contamination in the Los Angeles Forebay that is a threat to drinking water resources.
+The Task Force members currently include WRD, DTSC, EPA, RWQCB, SWRCB DDW, USGS, City of Vernon, City of Los Angeles and others.
 WRD and DTSC are investigating and collecting data to assess the extent of regional volatile organic compound and perchlorate plumes and find the source(s) of this contamination.
 This data will be utilized by the regulatory agencies to eventually facilitate remediation of the plumes.